 What are grid-interactive water heaters?

 EIA has received from DOE's Office of Energy Efficiency and Renewable Energy (DOE/EERE) a definition for "grid-interactive water heaters: "A grid interactive water heater is an electric storage water heater that is capable of being controlled remotely by a third party (usually an electricity service provider) that provides the third party the ability to control the operation of the unit by storing thermal energy during off-peak times."
 However, we have been informed by DOE/EERE that this definition is not finalized.
 EIA will modify the instructions to conform with the final definition once it is available.
-If your company has added any of these grid-interactive water heaters as part of your DSM program, you need only enter how many were added during the reporting year.
+If your company has added any of these grid-interactive water heaters as part of your Demand Response program, you need only enter how many were added during the reporting year.

 Should inactive participants of dynamic pricing programs be reported?